 Dong Ho: Folk Painting Village in Vietnam

-Folk painting is a celebration of traditions.
+Folk painting like the one in Dong Ho is a celebration of traditions.
 In Vietnam, it keeps village life alive in people’s memories while the invasion of industries draws people in the cities.

 It is a reflection of what the artist actually sees not what she imagines.
 In that sense, it is a backward looking art resting on history not modern art explorations of twisted visions in the artist’s mind when he looks at something or feels something.